HarvardX/studio-advanced/Teak_Todo.md

 - Take the titles in this doc as the canonical ones.
 If the pages in the course have different titles, change them to these.
 - ✅ Drop in new versions of [hx.js, hx.css, and helper files](https://github.com/Colin-Fredericks/hx-js).
+- May be worth renaming the Summary pages to include the particular topic, just because it's the first thing people see on the page.

 ## Tabs